MycroftAI/skill-stop/README.md

 ## About
 This Skill is used by other Skills to stop any active Intent Handlers.

-The user will invoke this Skill, for example, when he/she/they have heard enough about a subject (ie Wiki), or heard enough of the news report (News) or music (Spotify)
+The user will invoke this Skill, for example, when they have heard enough about a subject (ie Wiki), or heard enough of the news report (News) or music (Spotify)

 ## Examples
 * "Stop"